Forms for Business Establishment in the Mainland

 Deed Tax (DT)

-The Deed Tax Law of the People’s Republic of China (hereunder referred to as “DT Law”) was passed at the 21th Session of the 13th National People’s Congress Standing Committee on 11 August 2020.
+The Deed Tax Law of the People’s Republic of China (hereinafter referred to as “DT Law”) was passed at the 21th Session of the 13th National People’s Congress Standing Committee on 11 August 2020.
 The DT Law has been implemented since 1 September 2021.

 According to the DT Law, any transfer of the ownership of the land or housing within the territory of the Mainland by the entities and individuals shall, as taxpayers of the DT, pay the DT in accordance with this Law.
 The basis for the calculation of DT shall be as follows: